By appointment only

 RPPF is thrilled to present a contemporary concerto recording opportunity for selected RPPF Alumni.
 This event is scheduled for September 30 and October 1, 2021.
 The public is invited to the October 1st play-through and performance.
 Schedule to be posted soon.

-My long-time friend and composer Michael Colina, has recently finished a lengthy 5-movement piano concerto that will be rehearsed, recorded, and performed at USF in Tampa.
-The project will hopefully take place in the USF Concert Hall with The Florida Orchestra conducted by Stuart Malina (Music Director and Conductor of the Harrisburg Symphony Orchestra; Principal Guest Conductor of The Florida Orchestra).
-Recording sessions will be filmed as well as recorded.
-A live run-through performance with audience is planned as soon as the pandemic subsides.
+My long-time friend and composer Michael Colina, has recently finished a lengthy 4-movement piano concerto that will be rehearsed, recorded, and performed at USF in Tampa.
+The project will take place in the USF Concert Hall with The Florida Orchestra conducted by Daniel Black (Resident Conductor of The Florida Orchestra).
+The October 1st sessions will be filmed as well as recorded.

 All are welcome to attend.

 This project is intended as a career builder for young pianists.
-Five pianists will learn and perform one movement each.
+Four pianists will each perform one movement.
 The soloists will receive national and international publicity and will also receive complimentary CD’s and DVD’s.
 Travel inside the USA, hotel, per-diem, and local transportation will be covered.
+The soloists are:

 We hope to do more projects like this in the future!